Ziqi-Yang/peek/README.md

   :custom
-  ;; only list some settings that are wanted to be chaned by most people (peek-overlay-window-size 11)  ; lines (peek-overlay-position 'above)  ; or below (peek-overlay-distance 4)  ; the distance between peek view and the cursor point
+  ;; only list some settings that are wanted to be chaned by most people (peek-overlay-window-size 11)  ; lines
+  ;; you can also set `peek-overlay-border-character' to nil to achieve a similar ;; looking as `make-separator-line', which is useful when you find there is a wrong ;; number of border characters when using default settings.
+However, in this case, ;; please consider report a bug.
+  (peek-overlay-border-character ?\N{BOX DRAWINGS LIGHT HORIZONTAL})

+  (peek-overlay-position 'above)  ; or below (peek-overlay-distance 4)  ; the distance between peek view and the cursor point